Monday December 22 2014

 If your study does not involve humans, it doesn’t matter.
 Reporters are more than happy to extrapolate your findings to humans for you – often in ways you could never imagine (or want to).

-For example, a 2007 study looked at sexual orientation in rams (one in 12 rams are gay, fact fans), in an attempt to improve breeding rates.
+For example, a 2007 study looked at sexual orientation in rams (one in 12 rams is gay, fact fans), in an attempt to improve breeding rates.
 This was spun by some into an alleged conspiracy by scientists looking to "cure" homosexuality in humans.
 Still, the whole fiasco did give the world the immortal headline “Brokeback Mutton”.

 4. Modern life is rubbish